 During road resurfacing, activities undertaken on site could potentially have a temporary adverse impact on biodiversity in the area as a result of an increased vehicle presence and the potential for disturbance to protected species and pollution of habitats.
-Although the scheme is within the boundary of the River Moriston SAC, there will be no in-stream works and pollution controls will be in place to comply with The Water Environment (Controlled Activities) (Scotland) Regulations 2011 (as amended) for works near watercourses.
-The high-level HRA assessment and consultation with NatureScot concluded that the works would not result in Likely Significant Effects (LSE) on the qualifying features due to the lack of in-stream works, short duration, and localised nature of the scheme.
+The scheme lies within the Moidart and Ardgour SPA.
+Pollution controls and good practice measures to reduce impacts of works will be detailed in the SEMP and adhered to on site.
+Any protected species in the area are likely to be accustomed to road noise on the A830 and the scheme is of short duration.
+The high-level HRA assessment and consultation with NatureScot concluded that the due to the short duration of works and localised nature of the scheme.